coldbox-modules/s3explorer/plugins/readme.txt

 Version 1.4
 * Cleanup and fixes for gen auth URLs
+* folder support for buckets thanks to Alagukannan Alagappan

 Version 1.3
 * Fixed encoding signatures of time expired links for adobe cf.